Pregnancy and herpes

 - Skin lesions, fluid-filled blisters

-Herpes that is caught in the period shortly after birth has symptoms similar to those of birth-acquired herpes.
+Herpes that is caught shortly after birth has symptoms similar to those of birth-acquired herpes.

 Tests for birth-acquired herpes include: